clarknielsen/unity-tutorials/README.md

 }
 ```

 Play the scene and watch the console for the message to appear.
-Now try positioning the bowl upside down over the ball, so it falls on top.
+Now try positioning the bowl upside down over the ball, so it falls on top and covers it.
 The message will probably still trigger, because they _did_ touch, even though this shouldn't be a valid win condition.
 We'll need to make sure the bowl is upright.

 One way to know the bowl is upright is if the ball's `y` position is greater than the bowl's `Bottom` object position.
 Let's update the `OnTriggerEnter()` method to find the `Bottom` object and compare coordinates: